curateteaching/digitalpedagogy/keywords/gender.md

 *Artifact Permissions: All rights reserved USC Shoah Foundation: http://vhaonline.usc.edu/TermsOfUse.aspx *Creator and Affiliation: USC Shoah Foundation

 The Shoah Foundation's Visual History Archive (VHA) collects testimonies from survivors of the Holocaust, Rwandan, Nanjing, Cambodian, and Armenian genocides.
 They currently have 52,000 video testimonies indexed.
 The database features subtitled videos that are searchable by collection (organized by historical event), language, gender, group, end keyword tags.
 The archive itself is a rich resource for studying periods of historical genocide, and provides a powerful resource for research in the area of holocaust and genocide.
 While researchers can perform large-scale quantitative analysis on the huge dataset, the videos lend themselves to in-depth analyses.
 The specificity of the latter, with emphasis on gender and gendered experiences, can draw stark contrast to historical accounts that flatten human experience with the use of statistics.
-Instead, using the archive’s search tools, designed to enable this type of research, can add complexity to historical and narrative research of testimonios.
+Instead, using the archive’s search tools, designed to enable this type of research, can add complexity to historical and narrative research of testimonials.
+KDH: HERE, TOO, THIS IS TOO LARGE TO MENTION ALL AT ONCE; IS THERE A SPECIFIC EXERCISE OR ASSIGNMENT YOU CAN FOCUS ON INSTEAD?

 ## RELATED MATERIALS